How to Choose a Neighborhood | LRG Neighborhood Match Quiz

 Frequently asked questions

-What commute time is realistic for Central Texas buyers?
+What commute time is realistic for Texas buyers?

 How do I evaluate HOA rules before I fall in love with a house?

-Ask early for HOA details and confirm the rules that affect your lifestyle: parking, rentals, fences, exterior changes, and common area maintenance.
-If the HOA is a mismatch, you want to know before you spend weekends touring inside that community.
+Ask for HOA restrictions early and check the rules that affect daily life: parking, rentals, fences, exterior changes, and common-area responsibilities.
+If the HOA is a mismatch, it is better to know before you invest weekends touring inside that community.

 Is new construction always cheaper to maintain?